Background of Situation

 Yasser’s family immediately reported the case to Global Affairs Canada’s emergency line.
 When the Canadian embassy asked the Egyptian Government about Yasser, they denied any knowledge of him for several days.
 At the end of the week, he appeared at a prosecutor’s office for general questioning and was transported to Torah Prison– notorious for its human rights violations.

-To date, Yasser has received ten 15-day extensions and he is on his third 45-day extension.
-He has been there for over 9 months in Torah Prison with medical concerns.
+Yasser has been there for over 16 months in Torah Prison with medical concerns.
 He remains without charge and continues to receive 45-day extensions to his arbitrary detention.
 There isn’t a shred of evidence against Yasser and the Egyptians haven’t even provided the lawyers with any reasons for his detention.

 Within the first two weeks of his detention, Yasser was taken for general questioning.
 The lawyer Yasser’s family hired in Egypt said the questioning was very general without any indication of why they’re holding him.
 Now, with each renewal, he isn’t even questioned.
 It’s just a routine procedure for extending his detention indefinitely.